MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windows-iot-on-minnowboard-turbot/docs/installing-windows-iot-on-minnowboard-turbot.md

 **Important:**
 First boot will take several minutes as the operating system does its initial installation.
 You should see the blue Windows logo on your monitor.
-If you have specified a different device name from default (minwinpc) will cause a restart to happen automatically.
+If you have specified a different device name from default (minwinpc) it will cause a restart to happen automatically.

 If your board will not boot from the SD-Card and you see a black screen, you will need to go into the Firmware options in the Boot Manager, select ‘EFI Misc Device’ and press 'ENTER'.
 This will force a reboot to the SD-Card.
-To permanently boot from the SD-Card, you can move it the to the top of the boot order in the firmware (Boot Maintenance Manager / Boot Options / Change Boot Order).
+To permanently boot from the SD-Card, you can move it to the top of the boot order in the firmware (Boot Maintenance Manager / Boot Options / Change Boot Order).
 See details on [how to do this here](tutorials/updating_your_firmware).